Budibase/website/content/blog/5-marketing-strategy-tips.md

 +++
 date = "2017-12-19"
-title = "5 marketing strategy tips that you have to be doing - or you'll cry" tags = ["marketing strategy"] description = "A no BS approach to marketing strategy.
-5 simple tips to help you, make you smile and bring you marketing success."
+title = "5 tips for your next marketing strategy" tags = ["marketing strategy"] description = "A no BS approach to marketing strategy.
+5 simple tips to help you, make you smile and bring you marketing success." featured_image= "seo-header.jpg"
 +++